navinranjan7/WTPose/README.md

 <p align="center">
   <img src="https://github.com/navinranjan7/WTPose/blob/main/resources/WTPose.png" title="Waterfall Transformer Framework for Multi-persion Pose Estimation.">
-  Figure 1: UniPose architecture for single frame pose detection.
-The input color image of dimensions (HxW) is fed through the ResNet backbone and WASP module to obtain 256 feature channels at reduced resolution by a factor of 8.
-The decoder module generates K heatmaps, one per joint, at the original resolution, and the locations of the joints are determined by a local max operation.
+  Figure 1: Waterfall transformer framework for multi-person pose estimation.
+The input color image is fed through the modified Swin
+Transformer backbone and WTM module to obtain 128 feature channels at reduced resolution by a factor of 4.
+The decoder module generates K heatmaps, one per joint
 </p><br />

 The WTM processes multi-scale feature maps through its waterfall branches and utilizes a **dilated attention mechanism** to increase the Field-of-View (FOV), capturing both local and global context more effectively.
 This leads to significant improvements over baseline models.